greglank/greglank.github.io/skills.md

-# Skills, Certifications, and Awards
+# Skills, Certificates, and Awards

-This is a short list of my most relevant skills and certifications for data science.
+This is a short list of my most relevant skills and certificates for data science.
 Underneath each skill is a project or award that best illustrates that skill.
 The projects are the same as those on [Projects (Home)]("/") page; some projects are listed under more than one skill.

 ## Technical Skills